RockefellerArchiveCenter/archivematica-local/ingest.md

 3. Copy the processing configuration file from `/var/archivematica/sharedDirectory/sharedMicroServiceTasksConfigs/processingMCPConfigs/defaultProcessingMCP.xml` on the Archivematica host machine to the `transfers/` directory of your automation-tools installation location.

-The automation-tools command-line also relies on installation-specific UUIDs.
-To obtain the transfer source UUID for script invocation, visit the 'Transfer Source' tab in the Archivematica Storage Space web dashboard.
-If a row is marked as a transfer souce its UUID value will be valid as a transfer source argument.

-#### Getting API keys

-To get the Archivematica API key, log in to Archivematica as the user you wish to authenticate as.
-From the dashboard, click your username in the top right corner, then select 'Your profile'.
-The API key will be displayed at the bottom of the page.

-To get the Storage Service API key, log in to the Storage Service as the user you wish to authenticate as.
-From the dashboard, go to Administration > Users and select 'Edit' for the user you want the key for.
-The API key will be displayed at the bottom of the page.

-### Logs

-Logs are written to a directory specified in the config file (or `/var/log/archivematica/automation-tools/` by default).
-The logging level can be adjusted, by modifying the transfers/transfer.py file.
-Find the following section and changed `'INFO'` to one of `'INFO'`, `'DEBUG'`, `'WARNING'`, `'ERROR'` or `'CRITICAL'`.

-    'loggers': {
-        'transfer': {
-            'level': 'INFO',  # One of INFO, DEBUG, WARNING, ERROR, CRITICAL 'handlers': ['console', 'file'],
-        },
-    },

 ## Manual Ingest